ocpdude/crc-vm-build/README.md

 19. add console path to /etc/hosts on your local machine \
 `echo $THE_VM_SERVER_IP console-openshift-console.apps-crc.testing oauth-openshift.apps-crc.testing>> /etc/hosts`

-*note: substitute "$THE_VM_SERVER_IP" with the CRC VM address in your local /etc/hosts
+*note: substitute "$THE_VM_SERVER_IP" with the CRC VM address in your local /etc/hosts or better yet, add it to DNS or some DNSMasq config.

 Tips:
-Find the console : `crc console --url`
+Find the console : `crc console --url` \
 Reprint the default credentials : `crc console --credentials`